Humor is infectious. It lightens burdens, inspires hope, connects us to others, increases our insight, keeps us grounded, focused, alert, and happy.

 The Russian biologist and Nobel prize winner (1908), Elias E. Metchnikoff (1845-1916), would be jumping for JOY (were he alive today) for he'd no longer feel compelled to drink sour milk with the hopes of living longer.

 Metchnikoff's research in the emerging (at the time) study of aging and longevity was groundbreaking.
 His theory that aging was caused by toxic bacteria in the gut and that lactic acid could prolong life was met with scepticism from leading scientists like Louis Pasteur, Emil Adolf von Behring, and others.
 Still, were it not for him, we probably wouldn't have probiotics, which reportedly treat a wide array of gastrointentinal ills.
+Metchnikoff authored three fascinating books: The Nature of Man, The Prolongation of Life, and Immunity in Infectious Diseases, the last one wasn't exactly a page-turner for me, but I highly recommend The Prolongation of Life.

-Scientists at Inserm's AVENIR (not to be confused with the font) "Genomic plasticity and aging" team, directed by Jean-March Lemaitre, have recently succeeded in rejuvenating cells from elderly donors (aged over 100).
+Scientists at Inserm's AVENIR (not to be confused with the font) "Genomic plasticity and aging" team, directed by Jean-March Lemaitre, have recently succeededin rejuvenating cells from elderly donors (aged over 100).

 Basically, the old cells were reprogrammed in vitro to induced pluripotent stem cells (iPSC) and to rejuvenated and human embryonic stem cells (hESC): cells of ALL types can again be differentiated after this genuine "rejuvenation" therapy (ScienceDaily, Nov.
 3, 2011).